Relationships with other financial regulators

 In particular, FMA contributes to the development of the trans-Tasman Single Economic Market agenda, ratified by both the Australian and New Zealand governments.
 To this end, we maintain a strong relationship with Australia's financial markets regulator, ASIC.

 FMA also participates in international MOUs that reflect a mutual commitment to effective co-operation and enforcement of financial and securities law and to facilitate cross-border investments.

 Council of Financial Regulators

 FMA is a member of the Council of Financial Regulators.
 It met for the first time in September 2011.

 The purpose of the Council is to share information, identify important trends and issues and co-ordinate responses to those issues, and ensure appropriate co-ordination arrangements are in place to respond to events and developments.

-The permanent members of the Council are FMA and the Reserve Bank of New Zealand (RBNZ).
-The Treasury and Ministry of Business, Innovation and Development are associate members.
+The permanent members of the Council are the FMA, the Reserve Bank of New Zealand (RBNZ), The Treasury and Ministry of Business, Innovation and Development.

 The following documents provide some background to the Council.